 However, what it can do is ensure that should the worst happen, an alarm will flag up the situation immediately so suitable help can be sent to the distressed worker’s exact location.

 There are many devices and solutions available that are suitable for those working in such conditions, including Man Down devices that can automatically detect falls and send for help, solutions with dedicated panic alarms that connect immediately to a 24/7 Alarm Receiving Centre, and those that use GPS and other sophisticated locating technology to ensure responders have accurate details of where workers are, even in the most remote areas with little or no mobile phone signal.
+A mobile app wouldn't be suffiecient in an area like this, but a cheap lone worker alarm would definately be worth the investment.

 It is no secret that farm working is an industry fraught with hazards, but everyone should enjoy the chance to work with the peace of mind that their safety is paramount.
 Ensuring all of those working in agriculture have adequate lone working procedures, policies and solutions in place is just one element of the crucial work that needs to be done to keep them safe, even in this most dangerous of industries.